mhmoudalaskalany/AspNetCore_CleanArchitecture/README.md

 - Move Logging Mechanism To Different Nuget SDK
 - Move Date Layer Access To Separate Nuget SDK
 - Use ClaimPrincipalExtensions to add better extension methods to get claim values from token
+- Refactor BaseService to remove the inputs to the service

 # Installation